Quantitative Rates of Convergence to Equilibrium for the Degenerate Linear Boltzmann equation on the Torus: Introduction and Main Results

 \section{Introduction and Main Results}

-In this article, we study the linear Boltzmann equation in the phase space $\Omega\times V$, i.e., the system where the density function, $f = f(t,x,v)$, undergoes the action of the potential $W = W(x)$ and the collision term for some $\sigma \in L^\infty(\Omega)$, assumed to be non-negative.
-Physically we can think of (\ref{eq:main}) as modeling a radiative transfer system where different parts of the space may have different transparencies, according to the scattering function $p = p(v,v')$.
+In this article, we study the linear Boltzmann equation in the phase space $\Omega\times V$ (here we study models where $V = \mathbb{R}^d$ and where $V$ is a subset of $\mathbb{R}^d$ not containing zero), i.e., the system where the density function, $f = f(t,x,v)$, undergoes the action of the potential $W = W(x)$ and the collision term for some $\sigma \in C^0(\Omega)$, assumed to be non-negative, and $p \in C^1(V \times V)$ a transition kernel ($\int_V p(v,v') \mathrm{d}v =1$).
+Physically we can think of (\ref{eq:main}) as modelling a radiative transfer system where different parts of the space may have different transparencies, according to the scattering function $p = p(v,v')$.
 When $\sigma = \sigma(x)$ is a positive constant, (\ref{eq:main}) is the linear relaxation equation, linear BGK equation or linear Boltzmann equation.